 Those 2 weeks of Daily yoga, plant based food, meditation and many, many tears awakened a part of me I never knew.
 Coming to terms with the loss of loved ones was difficult-but healing and I grew a desire to help others to do the same.

-I pursued a graduate degree for psychotherapy at Smith College.
-The best part was the link I made between Meditation and coping skills in therapy.
-I completed a thesis on "the impact of meditation on therapists clinical skills" and studied meditation with Thich Nhat Hanh, anandi Ma, and at Paramahansa Yogananda's Self Realization Fellowship in Encinitas, CA.
+In order to expand my knowledge of human behavior, I pursued a graduate degree in psychotherapy at Smith College.
+I also joined a meditation group at that time which helped me with the stress of grad school.
+Meditation gave me access to inner calm.
+Enamored by the effects of this ancient practice, I completed my thesis on "the impact of meditation on therapists clinical skills."
+I attended many retreats and studied meditation with Thich Nhat Hanh, anandi Ma, and at Paramahansa Yogananda's Self Realization Fellowship in Encinitas, CA.

-After a move to Boulder to work as a psychotherapist, my love of yoga and meditation continued and I became certified in Hatha yoga by the Shambhava School/Eldorado Springs.
-For a decade I worked as a therapist in local clinics, at the University of Colorado/Boulder, and practiced yoga/meditation daily.
+When I completed my masters I moved to Boulder, Colorado to work as a psychotherapist.
+My love of yoga and meditation continued and I became certified in Hatha yoga by the Shambhava School/Eldorado Springs and for a decade I worked as a therapist in local clinics, at the University of Colorado/Boulder, and practiced yoga/meditation daily at home.

 The most rewarding chapter of my life began at age 30 when I became a mom.
 Loving my children so deeply and unconditionally taught me hard lessons about vulnerability.
 I also took my job pretty seriously (way too seriously!) and buried myself in books and classes on nutrition and family well being.
 I developed an interest in holistic health and "practiced" plant based cooking.
 Dinner time was a regular experiment and I'm glad my family humored me through it!

 Now 20 years later it's amazing to watch my kids cook on their own (and for each other)!